terraform-provider-openstack/terraform-provider-openstack/website/docs/r/lb_l7policy_v2.html.markdown

 * `region` - (Optional) The region in which to obtain the V2 Networking client.
     A Networking client is needed to create an .
 If omitted, the `region` argument of the provider is used.
-Changing this creates a new L7policy.
+Changing this creates a new L7 Policy.

 * `tenant_id` - (Optional) Required for admins.
-The UUID of the tenant who owns the L7policy.
+The UUID of the tenant who owns the L7 Policy.
 Only administrative users can specify a tenant UUID other than their own.
-Changing this creates a new L7policy.
+Changing this creates a new L7 Policy.

-* `name` - (Optional) Human-readable name for the L7policy.
+* `name` - (Optional) Human-readable name for the L7 Policy.
 Does not have to be unique.

-* `description` - (Optional) Human-readable description for the L7policy.
+* `description` - (Optional) Human-readable description for the L7 Policy.

-* `action` - (Required) The L7policy action - can either be REDIRECT\_TO\_POOL,
+* `action` - (Required) The L7 Policy action - can either be REDIRECT\_TO\_POOL,
     REDIRECT\_TO\_URL or REJECT.

-* `listener_id` - (Required) The Listener on which the L7policy will be associated with.
+* `listener_id` - (Required) The Listener on which the L7 Policy will be associated with.
-    Changing this creates a new L7policy.
+    Changing this creates a new L7 Policy.

 * `position` - (Optional) The position of this policy on the listener.
 Positions start at 1.